Anupama050802/AnupamaMK_ict_internship/README.md

 A restaurant is considered **successful** based on customer engagement and satisfaction indicators available in the dataset.

-The **success** column is created using the following conditions:
+The **success** (target) column is created using the following conditions:

-- Restaurant rating ≥ 4.0
+- Restaurant rating ≥ 4.1
-- Number of votes ≥ 1000

-If both conditions are satisfied:
+If the condition is satisfied:

 success = 1 (Successful Restaurant)